MHKiT-Software/MHKiT/README.md

   make clean
   make html

-  # Use Git-shell to check status of the MHKiT documentation respository, then commit and push changes.
+  # Use Git-shell to check status of the MHKiT documentation repository, then commit and push changes.
   git status
   git add --all
   git commit -m 'update to MHKiT documentation'